gsasansol/GirlScript-Asansol/components/articles/artificial-intelligence/artificial-intelligence.markdown

 -   **Fraud detection:** Banks and other financial institutions make use
     > of AI and ML to capture fraud and have a robust fraud detection
     > system, which allows them to promise more secure services, and
-    > reduces the probability of a fraud, especially due to rising fraud
+    > reduces the probability of fraud, especially due to rising fraud
     > numbers in recent times.

--   **Customer service:** Usage of AI/ML based online chatbots has
+-   **Customer service:** Usage of AI/ML-based online chatbots has
-    > become quite popular and is cost intensive, since it allows one to
+    > become quite popular and is cost-intensive, since it allows one to
     > run their business without having to hire a customer service
     > agent.
 Due to the improvements in AI/ML technologies, the service
-    > offered by these chatbots its quite extensive, and satisfactory.
+    > offered by these chatbots is quite extensive, and satisfactory.
     > This domain seems to only be growing with improved datasets
     > collected from previous usage and improvement in algorithm
     > implementations.